Rajpratik71/linux-manPages/ipptool.md

        -h   Validate HTTP response headers.

        -i seconds
             Specifies that the (last) testfile should be repeated at the specified interval.
 This option is incompatible with the -X (XML plist output) option.

        -l   Specifies that plain text output is desired.

        -n repeat-count
-            Specifies  that the (last) testfile should be repeated the speci‐ fied number of times.
+            Specifies that the (last) testfile should be repeated the specified number of times.
 This option is incompatible with the -X (XML plist output) option.

        -q   Be quiet and produce no output.

        -t   Specifies that CUPS test report output is desired instead of the plain text output.

-       -v   Specifies that all request and response attributes should be out‐ put in CUPS test mode (-t).
+       -v   Specifies that all request and response attributes should be output in CUPS test mode (-t).
 This is the default for XML output.

 EXIT STATUS
-       The  ipptool program returns 0 if all tests were successful and 1 oth‐ erwise.
+       The ipptool program returns 0 if all tests were successful and 1 otherwise.

 FILES
        The following standard files are available: